cryptedx/copilot-orchestra/Conductor.agent.md

 4. **Present Plan to User**: Share the plan synopsis in chat, highlighting any open questions or implementation options.

-- **MCP Elicitation Requirement:** Immediately after presenting the synopsis, invoke `copilot-orchestra-mcp/request_plan_approval` so the user can answer via MCP inline choices.
+- **MCP Elicitation Requirement:** Immediately after presenting the synopsis, invoke `copilot-orchestra-mcp/request_plan_approval` so the user can answer via the MCP elicitation UI (native UI prompt).
 Do NOT ask “let me know” or any other free-text prompt; the plan approval tool must capture every required response, even when there are no open questions.

   - **Conductor: exact tool invocation** — The Conductor MUST programmatically emit a single structured MCP elicitation call immediately after the plan is shown.
 Example (pseudo‑YAML to show structure):